dotnet/android/Documentation/guides/building-apps/build-properties.md

 Allows deploying and debugging the application under guest or work accounts.
-The value is the `uid` value you get from the following adb command
+The value is the `uid` value you get from the following adb command:

 ```
 adb shell pm list users
 ```

-This will return the following data
+This will return the following data:

 ```
 Users: